pieeg-club/ardEEG/README.md

 # EEGduino
 Arduino for measure EEG, EMG, and ECG bio-signals

-# Easy way to the neuroscience world with a shield for Raspberry Pi.
-Open-source.
+# Easy way to the neuroscience world with a shield for Arduino.

 ## To Buy - soon EEGduino will be available in the market at our partner shop [Elecrow](https://www.elecrow.com/pieeg.html)
 [LinkedIn for updates](https://www.linkedin.com/company/96475004/admin/feed/posts/) (Not a medical device)